kkensuke/markdown-toc-numbering/README.md

     ```bash
     pip install markdown beautifulsoup4
     ```
-- Number headings.
-This script will add numbering to headings in all markdown files in the directory.
+- This script will number headings in all markdown files in the directory.
     ```bash
     python numbering.py add /path/to/directory
     ```
-    - `add`: add numbering to headings
+    - `add`: add numbers to headings
-    - `remove`: remove numbering from headings
+    - `remove`: remove numbers from headings

-- Add a table of contents.
-This script will add table of contents to all markdown files in the directory.
+- This script will add tables of contents to all markdown files in the directory.
     ```bash
     python toc.py add /path/to/directory
     ```
-    - `add`: add table of contents
+    - `add`: add tables of contents
-    - `remove`: remove table of contents
+    - `remove`: remove tables of contents

 ## Note
 This script assumes that markdown files has the following format: